lxc/incus/doc/installing.md

 1. Native `incus` package

-    A native `incus` package is currently available in the Ubuntu development repository.
+    A native `incus` package is currently available in Ubuntu 24.04 LTS and later.
-    This package will be featured in the upcoming Ubuntu 24.04 (noble) release.

     On such systems, just running `apt install incus` will get Incus installed.
+    To run virtual machines, also run `apt install qemu-system`.

 1. Zabbly package repository